daily-source/xthon-core-temp/README.md

 Also change the corresponding dependency in the container's package.json file.

-Ensure to commit the changes here in the library before commiting the changes to the main repository (or container).
+Ensure to commit the changes here in the library before commiting the changes to the main repository (or container), and also update (bump) the library version.

 ## Build Setup